spinnaker/spinnaker.github.io/community/captains-log/index.md

 ### Companies and developers contributing each week

-Spinnaker has seen steadily increasing engagement from companies, and spikes of developer activity around community initiatives:
+Spinnaker has seen steadily increasing engagement from companies, and spikes of developer activity around community initiatives.
+The average weekly number of contributing developers was double the prior average in 2019, with up to 21 companies and 124 developers contributing each week:
 {%
   include
   figure